lammps/lammps/doc/src/Manual_build.rst

    be able to view the math offline, some extra data and javascript code needs to be downloaded and the HTML generation needs to be changed to reference them.
 When typing "make html-offline" this is done automatically.
-Same as for the sphinx tool, this download is required only once.
+Same as for the sphinx tool and its extensions, this download is required only once.
 After that also the processing of the documentation can be done without internet access.
 To generate the PDF version of the manual, additionally the PDFLaTeX software and several LaTeX packages are required.

 ----------